camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 Instead of waiting for the full time defined by the target process' timer boundary event, we only want to wait for the remaining two days.
 To achieve this for the example above, the mapping between active user tasks `A` -> `A` and timer boundary events `Timer1` -> `Timer2` must be provided.
 This ensures the timer is migrated (_the associated subscription is migrated_) and the duration is preserved.
-Assuming that the timer boundary event is defined as 2 weeks duration in the target process, the process instance will look like following after the migration:
+Assuming that the timer boundary event is defined as 2 weeks duration in the target process, the process instance will look as follows after the migration:

 ![The process instance is waiting at the active user task A with the migrated timer boundary event attached.](assets/process-instance-migration/migration-catch-event-different-target.png)